 Orthodoxy and Islam were the region’s traditional religions before the Revolution of 1917, although there were also seven other denominations.
 Today, members of 21 different denominations live in Orenburg Region, the most important of which are still Orthodoxy and Islam.
 More than 170 religious buildings are open at the present time.

 The population of Orenburg Region is about 2 million (2018).
 Owing to its geographical location, the region is multinational, with representatives of more than 80 nationalities among the population.
 Russians form the largest nationality (75,9%), followed by Tatars (7,6%), Kazakhs (6%), and smaller numbers of Ukrainians, Bashkirs, Mordvins, Germans, Poles, Jews, Chuvashes, Armenians, Azerbaijanis, Chechens, Ingushes, and others.

 Nearly 4000 years ago, the endless Great Steppe, as the vast areas south of the Urals were called in the past, spread over the expanse of the Southern Pre-Urals.
 This was the birthplace of the Sarmatian, Scythian, and other civilizations of nomadic herders and warriors.

 Large numbers of kurgans (or “maris”), and huge earthen mounds over the burial places of warriors-are monuments of their long history.
 Archaeologists have discovered hundreds of kurgans near the city of Orsk and in the Iletsky and Sharlyksky districts.
 Large numbers of ornaments of pure gold have been found in these burial mounds.
-In 1911, archeologists working near the village of Prokhorovka, Sharlyksky District, discovered a bowl dating to the early 3rd century B.C., as well as other objects proving the existence of well-developed trade relations in that period.
+In 1911, archaeologists working near the village of Prokhorovka, Sharlyksky District, discovered a bowl dating to the early 3rd century B.C., as well as other objects proving the existence of well-developed trade relations in that period.

 The Scythians and Sarmatians were warlike tribes.
 The ancient historian Herodotus wrote that Sarmatian women “ride out hunting with their husbands and without them… No girl gets married until she has killed an enemy.”